 I usually choose to substitute my meat with stuffing or on occasion, a nut roast.
 Just mix as the packet tells you and put in the oven for 20 mins.

 I roast the other veggies on a tray with oil and season (mixed herbs, salt, pepper and garlic powder.)

 Roast potatoes – boil for about 15 mins, bash about in a colander, then tip into a roasting tray (which has been oiled and in the oven for a bit).
 Sprinkle on some flour for that extra crisp roastie, add your preferred seasoning and put in the oven till golden (usually around 45 mins to an hour).

 I boil my broccoli then make a cheese sauce: Dairy free flora melted into a pan, add flour till a paste forms, add in dairy free milk and whisk till smooth, grate in your vegan cheese of choice (I use Violife as it melts amazingly).
 Once you have your lump free sauce, pour over broccoli and stick in the oven for a bit.

 COVER IN GRAVY CAUSE GRAVY IS THE BEST.

 So there we go, 8 easy vegan meals to get you started!!

-A lot of these can obviously be made a little more tricky by making your own pesto or falafel but that’s a whole different kettle of fish.
+A lot of these can obviously be less “easy” if you want to make your own pesto or falafel but that’s a whole different kettle of Quorn fish.

-Deffo keep an eye on my instagram cause I tend to post my food choices either on the grid or in my stories and please hit me up if you try any of these!!
+Deffo keep an eye on my Instagram cause I tend to post foodie snaps either on the grid or in my stories and please hit me up if you try any of these!!
 I want to see your creations 🙂